-Have you ever noticed a £100,000 Range Rover parked on your street, that has a crappy-looking, £20 lock on its steering wheel, and wondered why?
+Have you ever noticed a £100,000 Range Rover parked on your street that’s fitted with a cheap steering lock and wondered, why?

 What is a keyless-entry car?